Amy Winehouse | Tunes + Guitar Lessons

 Valerie chords lesson.

-You can learn to play Valerie by Mark Ronson and Amy Winehouse using chords, lyrics, chord analysis, and the original recording.
+You can learn to play Valerie by Mark Ronson and Amy Winehouse using chords, lyrics, chord analysis, a chord chart, and the original recording.

 Eb5 | Eb5 | F5 | F5 |